-- Adjustment for Trilogy warrants The original accounting treatment for warrants issued to Trilogy were viewed to be non-compensatory in nature.
+- · Adjustment for Trilogy warrants The original accounting treatment for warrants issued to Trilogy were viewed to be non-compensatory in nature.
 Upon subsequent re-examination of the circumstances, they were determined to be compensatory in nature.
 Consequently, the fair value of such warrants were calculated and recorded as expense. - Adjustment resulting from use of quoted market price The original accounting treatment for stock based compensation was based upon a subjective determination of the most appropriate value of the Company's common shares to be used in the Black-Scholes calculations.
 Specifically, the Company elected to use \$1.95 per share for such calculations, representing proceeds per share from a recent financing transaction, rather than the quoted market price with a simple average of approximately \$3.70 per share during the applicable period.
 Upon subsequent re-examination of the circumstances, it was determined that the use of the quoted market price was required by generally accepted accounting principles.
-Consequently, the calculations were revised and additional stock based compensation expense was recorded. - Adjustment for the application of EITF 96-18 The original accounting treatment for options issued to Messrs.
+Consequently, the calculations were revised and additional stock based compensation expense was recorded. - · Adjustment for the application of EITF 96-18 The original accounting treatment for options issued to Messrs.
 Cerrone and Tomei, Co-Chairmen of the Board of Directors, assumed those individuals to be employees of the Company and no expense was recorded.
 Upon subsequent re-examination of the circumstances, it was determined that the options were deemed to relate to consulting services beyond the normal scope of their roles as Directors and, as required by EITF 96-18, they were expensed and marked to market through May 24, 2005.
 On that date, the Board of Directors accelerated the vesting of these options.
 Consequently, that date was deemed to be the measurement date and the fair value of the previously unvested options was immediately expensed.

 The original accounting treatment for the warrants issued in connection with the financing transaction on July 13, 2005 was limited solely to disclosure.
 Upon subsequent re-examination of the circumstances, it was deemed that the fair value of these warrants should be charged to expense and a corresponding liability established for the same amount and that the liability be subsequently marked-to-market until the warrants are settled, in accordance with the provisions of EITF #00-19.
 Consequently, the fair value of these warrants was charged to expense and the statement of operations subsequently reflected mark-to-market adjustments.
-Subsequently, the value of the warrants issued on July 13, 2005 was reclassified as a reduction to preferred stock and the statement of operations adjusted accordingly.